-The logs do not contain any entries regarding the business purpose of the trips or the destination of each trip as required by the tax code”.
+The logs did not contain any entries regarding the business purpose of the trips or the destination of each trip as required by the tax code”.

 Mr. Royster lost three years of business mileage deductions because of his omission.
-Furthermore, the court held him liable for accuracy-related penalties as he was not able to provide sufficient additional evidence to meet the strict substantiation requirements of section 274(d).
+Furthermore, the court held him liable for accuracy-related penalties as he could not provide sufficient additional evidence to meet the strict substantiation requirements of section 274(d).